mobispectral/mobicom23_mobispectral/README.md

 The datasets and pretrained_models folders are initially empty.

 ### Download datasets
-- The Hyperspectral Images dataset used in the paper has images of five sub datasets for different fruits: apple, kiwi,tomato, blueberries, and strawberries.
+- The Hyperspectral Images dataset used in the paper has images of five sub datasets for different fruits: apple, kiwi, tomato, blueberries, and strawberries.
 Each is named as ``dataset_{fruit}``, e.g., ``dataset_kiwi``.
 - The directory structure of the datasets looks like:
   ```bash
    |--datasets